Altermagnetism and Superconductivity: A Short Historical Review: I. Introduction

-We begin by disentangling the similarities and differences among ELC phases, multipole expansions, and AM.
-Despite their distinct origins, all three share a common feature: spin-momentum locking (SML) at the nonrelativistic limit (as shown by the center Fig.\ref{fig:Fig-1}), although each is expressed in a different basis.
-In ELC phase, a single-band description suffices \citep{Wu2007}.
-This single-band picture is also shared by the language of multipole expansions \citep{Hayami2018-PRB}, which offer a unified scheme for classifying ELC phases across all the charge and spin $F^{S/A}_l$ (defined below) channels.
+We begin in Sect.
+II by disentangling the similarities and differences among ELC phases, multipole expansions, and AM.
+This comparative analysis is structured chronologically to reflect their historical evolution, beginning with ELC phases, transitioning through multipole expansions, and finally arriving at AM.
+Despite their distinct origins, all three concepts share a core feature: nonrelativistic spin-momentum locking (NRSML) as shown at the center of Fig.\ref{fig:Fig-1}, although each is expressed in a different basis.
+In ELC phases, a single-band description suffices \citep{Wu2007}.
+This single-band picture is also shared by the language of multipole expansions \citep{Hayami2018-PRB}, which offer a unified scheme for classifying ELC phases across all the charge and spin channels $F^{S/A}_l$ (defined below).
 Moreover, multipole expansions can be systematically extended to multisite systems, enabling a nature description of diverse magnetic textures, including collinear, coplanar, and noncoplanar magnets \citep{Hayami2020}.
 These magnetic textures, when classified at the nonrelativisitic limit, fall within the framework of spin space groups \citep{Liu2022}.
-Among them, AMs-a special type of collinear antiferromagnets (AFMs)-have attracted particular attention in modern spintronics \citep{Smejkal2022-1}.
-By integrating the advantages of both ferromagnets (FMs) and N\'{e}el antiferromagnets, AMs open a fertile arena for research, with rapid developments in recent years.
-Importantly, SML in AMs requires at least two sublattices with localized spins, meaning that a single-band description of SML in AMs should be understood as a low-energy effective approximation.
+Among them, AM-a special type of collinear antiferromagnets (AFMs)-have attracted particular attention in modern spintronics \citep{Smejkal2022-1}.
+By integrating the advantages of both ferromagnets (FMs) and N\'{e}el AFMs, AMs open a fertile arena for research, with rapid developments in recent years.
+Importantly, NRSML in AMs requires at least two sublattices with localized magnetic moments, meaning that a single-band description of NRSML in AMs should be understood as a low-energy effective approximation.

-We then turn to the second theme: superconducting phenomena emerging from SML.
-The single-band description of SML provides a minimal yet powerful platform to explore unconventional superconductivity, an idea that has already been pursued within the context of ELC phases over the past few decades \citep{Kivelson1998}.
-The emergence of AM has reignited this exploration, offering new opportunities to realize exotic pairing states rooted in SML.
-Yet, since single-band picture in AMs is only an approximation, we also highlight recent theoretical advances based on multisite models with localized spins in the discuss session, which point to richer possibilities for unconventional superconductivity in real materials.